holepunchto/corestore/README.md

 {
   key: 0x1232..., // A Buffer representing a hypercore key
-  discoveryKey: 0x1232..., // A Buffer representing a hypercore discovery key (must have been previously created by key)
+  discoveryKey: 0x1232..., // A Buffer representing a hypercore discovery key (must have been previously created by key) ...opts // All other options accepted by the hypercore constructor }
-  parents: [ 0x1234, 0xabba, ...], // A list of hypercore keys specifying the core's parent dependencies.
-  ...opts // All other options accepted by the hypercore constructor }
 ```